LeonKolyang/paigeant/README.md

 - 🗺️ **Routing Slip** – ordered list of `ActivitySpec` items representing the remaining itinerary and logs of executed steps.
 - ✉️ **PaigeantMessage** – the envelope exchanged over the broker containing the routing slip, payload, correlation ID, trace context, and optional security fields.
 - 📮 **Transport** – abstracts the broker.
-Ships with in-memory and Redis implementations.
+Ships with in-memory, Redis and RabbitMQ implementations.
 - 🤖 **PaigeantAgent** – lightweight wrapper around `pydantic_ai.Agent` that can access previous outputs and optionally edit the itinerary.
 - 👷 **ActivityExecutor** – worker that subscribes to a queue, runs the agent, and forwards the message.